 Once the tank was set in place, the line was laid in and connected to our house (where an unsightly main gas valve mounted on the gas regulator now resides – I guess I’ll be planting some shrubs next year).

 Hubby filled in the trench and flipped back the sod.
 Thanks to gusting winds and falling leaves, you can’t even see where the trench was dug.

-Happily, though, we have heat.
-The lakehouse is toasty, which I hope will also be true in the dead of winter.
-With our new system, we also added a Nest thermostat, which so far we’re very pleased with.
+Happily, though, we have heat!
+The lakehouse is toasty.
+With our new system, we also added a Nest thermostat, which so far we’re very pleased with (you can read my review here).
 It seems very responsive and we love that we can leave the house cool while we’re gone and before we head home, turn up the heat from our cell phones so we arrive to a warm home, which we didn’t waste money heating in our absence.
-I’d like to test the Nest thermostat a little more and then provide a more thorough review of it and our three Next smoke detectors.

 - Don’t rely on hearsay quotes!
 I wish we’d called around for quotes around the time we bought the lakehouse – not only to possibly negotiate a better price, but also just so we would have had a more realistic number in mind and could have saved up more money for this monster purchase.